 ls /usr/local/cuda/bin/nvcc

-If the file exists, add the environment variables described in the Configure CUDA Environment Variables section above.
-Otherwise, if the file does not exist, the CUDA toolkit did not install properly.
-Reinstall it:
+If the file exists but nvcc is still not in your PATH, add the environment variables described in the Configure CUDA Environment Variables section above.
+If the file does not exist, reinstall the toolkit package for your method:

 sudo apt install --reinstall cuda